 - individual feedback on your recorded pair sessions

 - a private forum for class students only (to get questions answered, discuss topics in depth with other students, share and collect resources, practise readings and run shared ‘reading experiments’)

-- weekly online meetings for the group – for Q&A, integration and yet more live reading practice.
-(I suggest we schedule weekly meetings for the first month and then consider shifting to a more relaxed pace 🙂 )
+- weekly Zoom meetings for the group – for Q&A, integration and yet more live reading practice.

 This class will be held under the Change Circle ‘roof’, because Change Circle’s resources – from WikiWing to Reading Circle to the Foundations Course to I Ching chats – can all be a huge help in reading for others.
 This means that if you’re already a Change Circle member you get a nice, fat discount; if you’re not, you’ll have access to Change Circle for the duration of the class.